In this example we'll use the simple setup (experiments are inteded to not run on real

 )

-Note: in the clock example we defined a static sequence of Leds
+In the clock example we defined a static sequence of

 and offsetted it.
-This requires the definition of a send_config_func
+This required the definition of asend_config_func

 .
 We will look on how to do it with the DSL as a next step.